boelukas/jet-core-extraction/README.md

 **Output**

 The default output is a .vtp file containing the jet core lines.
 This file can be importet for visualization to Paraview.
 Alternatively the lines can be exportet in ASCII format as .txt file.
-The point coordinates are in the following format: x: [0, 720) (0.5' lon), y: [0, 361) (0.5' lat), pressure: (10 hPa).
+The point coordinates are in the following format: lon: [0, 720) (0.5' longitude), lat: [0, 361) (0.5' latitude), pressure: (10 hPa).

 **Optional Parameters:**